 Customers are still looking for free online survey tools.
 Since I published this post in March 2010, a lot have changed in the world of online survey tools, so it is time to do a comprehensive update.
 The main change making the prior post obsolete is that Zoomerang, one of the tools in the initial comparison, ceased to exist after being purchased by SurveyMonkey last year.

 As we all know, the advent of online survey tools has lowered the cost of data collection and made it easier for many internal market research departments on the client side to deploy their own online surveys.

-Reduced or non-existent market research budgets continue to be the norm, and since the first publication of this post (3/30/2010) clients are still looking for free survey online tools or very cheap solutions to get the job done.
-When I ask what tools they use, the most common answer is still SurveyMonkey or Zoomerang.
+Reduced or non-existent market research budgets continue to be the norm, and since the first publication of this post, clients are still looking for free survey online tools or very cheap solutions to get the job done.
+When I ask what tools are being used, the most common answers I get are SurveyMonkey, SurveyGizmo or Qualtrics.

-As a professional market researcher I usually need very robust tools, so free online survey tools usually fall short on providing features needed to develop complex surveys.
+As a professional market researcher I usually need very robust tools, so free online survey tools often fall short on providing features needed to develop complex surveys.
 Notice that none of these 3 free versions offer skip logic, but if you only need to deploy linear surveys without having to skip questions or reroute respondents, and don’t want or can’t spent a dime, I recommend you give SurveyGizmo a try.
-If you have some change to spare, I recommend you use one of SurveyGizmo paid subscription plans, which don’t require a long term contract obligation and have many more features at a very low price.
+If you have some change to spare, I recommend you use on of SurveyGizmo’s paid subscription plans, which don’t require a long term contract obligation and have many more features at a reasonable price.